HALL OF FAME

 Hydrographer hall of fame

-In 2012, the Board of Trustees of The Hydrographic Society of America instituted the Hydrographer Hall of Fame (HOF).
-The purpose of the HOF is to honor hydrographers who have made significant advances in the science of hydrographic surveying, who have had distinguished surveying careers, who have made contributions in the education of hydrographers and who have provided exemplary service to the society.
+In 2013, THSOA established the Hydrographer Hall of Fame.
+The purpose of the Hall of Fame is to honor hydrographers who have had distinguished careers, who have contributed to the advancement of hydrographic science and/or have provided exemplary service to THSOA.